dkelly604/DV_DotCounter/README.md

 7. If everything has worked DV DotCounter should be in the Plugins menu.

+8. DV_DotCounter.java is the editable code for the plugin should improvements or changes be required.

 USAGE

 1. You will be prompted to Open DV Images.
 The plugin was written for 2 channel timelapse